nelsonkbrenton-BA/Invoice-Approval-Process-Improvement/README.md

-# Invoice-Approval-Process-Improvement

-Analysis of a manual invoice approval workflow at Northstar Manufacturing using business process analysis, root cause analysis, KPI design, and automation recommendations.
+# Invoice Approval Process Improvement

+Operations analysis project focused on improving invoice approval workflow efficiency, visibility, controls, KPI reporting, and automation readiness at NorthStar Manufacturing.

 ## Project Overview

-This project was completed from the perspective of an Operations Analyst at Northstar Manufacturing, a mid-sized manufacturing company managing vendor invoices, purchase orders, department approvals, and payment processing.
+This project was completed from the perspective of an Operations Analyst at NorthStar Manufacturing, a mid-sized manufacturing company managing vendor invoices, purchase orders, department approvals, and payment processing.

-The VP of Finance, Director of Operations, and Accounts Payable Manager requested an analysis of the invoice approval process due to recurring approval delays, manual follow-up, unclear routing, and limited visibility into invoice status.
+The VP of Finance, Director of Operations, and Accounts Payable Manager requested an analysis of the invoice approval process due to recurring approval delays, manual follow-up, unclear routing, late-payment risk, and limited visibility into invoice status.

-The goal of this project was to identify approval bottlenecks, understand the root causes of processing delays, and recommend a future-state workflow that improves efficiency, visibility, compliance, and financial control.
+The goal of this project was to identify approval bottlenecks, understand the root causes of processing delays, analyze workflow performance, and recommend a future-state process that improves efficiency, visibility, compliance, and financial control.

 ## Business Problem

-Northstar Manufacturing was experiencing delays in its invoice approval process.
+NorthStar Manufacturing was experiencing delays in its invoice approval process.
 Invoices were received through email, reviewed manually by Accounts Payable, routed to department approvers through Outlook, and tracked using spreadsheets.

 The Accounts Payable team often had to manually determine the correct approver, follow up on pending approvals, and resolve missing or incorrect invoice information before payment could move forward.

-The VP of Finance needed better visibility into invoice aging, late payment risk, and approval compliance.
-The Director of Operations wanted to understand whether process delays were affecting department-level efficiency.
+The VP of Finance needed better visibility into invoice aging, late-payment risk, approval compliance, and financial control.
+The Director of Operations wanted to understand whether approval delays were affecting department-level efficiency.
 The Accounts Payable Manager needed to reduce manual follow-up, rework, and time spent tracking approvals.

-The goal of this analysis was to determine whether delays were caused by unclear approval ownership, missing invoice information, approval thresholds, non-PO invoice handling, system limitations, or lack of workflow automation.
+The analysis focused on determining whether delays were caused by unclear approval ownership, missing invoice information, approval thresholds, non-PO invoice handling, system limitations, or lack of workflow automation.

 ## Project Objective

-The objective of this project was to analyze Northstar Manufacturing’s current invoice approval workflow, identify process inefficiencies, document root causes, and recommend improvements that could reduce manual effort, improve approval turnaround time, and strengthen invoice processing controls.
+The objective of this project was to analyze NorthStar Manufacturing’s current invoice approval workflow, identify process inefficiencies, document root causes, and recommend improvements that could reduce manual effort, improve approval turnaround time, strengthen invoice processing controls, and prepare the process for future automation.

-The analysis focused on approval routing, exception handling, invoice tracking, approval thresholds, stakeholder responsibilities, and dashboard requirements for finance and operations leadership.

 ## Business Questions